 S. No. Principle/Indicator Reference Attribute Parameter 6.
-Principle 5 - E3(b) Principle 5 - E7 Enabling Gender Diversity in Business 1.
-Gross wages paid to females as a % of wages paid.
-Complaints on POSH a) Total Complaints on Sexual Harassment (POSH) reported. b) Complaints on POSH as a % of female employees / workers c) Complaints on POSH upheld 7.
-Principle 8 - E4 Principle 8 - E5 Enabling Inclusive Development 1.
-Directly sourced from MSMEs/ small producers and directly from within India.
-8. Principle 9 - E7 Principle 1 - E8 Fairness in Engaging with Customers and Suppliers 1.
-Instances involving loss/ breach of data of customers as a percentage of total data breaches or cyber security events.
+Principle 5 - E3(b) Principle 5 - E7 Enabling Gender Diversity in Business Gross wages paid to females as a % of wages paid.
+Complaints on POSH Total Complaints on Sexual Harassment (POSH) reported.
+Complaints on POSH as a % of female employees / workers Complaints on POSH upheld 7.
+Principle 8 - E4 Principle 8 - E5 Enabling Inclusive Development Input material sourced from following sources as % of total purchases - Directly sourced from MSMEs/ small producers and directly from within India.
+Job creation in smaller towns- wages paid to people employed in smaller towns (permanent or non-permanent/on contract) as % of total wage cost 8.
+Principle 9 - E7 Principle 1 - E8 Fairness in Engaging with Customers and Suppliers Instances involving loss/ breach of data of customers as a percentage of total data breaches or cyber security events.
 Number of days of accounts payable 9.
-Principle 1 - E9 Open-ness of business 2.
-Concentration of purchases & sales done with trading houses, dealers, and related parties a) Purchases from trading houses as % of total purchases b) Number of trading houses where purchases are made from. c) Purchases from top 10 trading houses as % of total purchases from trading houses d) Sales to dealers / distributors as % of total sales e) Number of dealers / distributors to whom sales are made. f) Sales to top 10 dealers / distributors as % of total sales to dealers / distributors.
-Loans and advances & investments with related parties Share of RPTs (as respective %age) in- a) Purchases b) Sales c) Loans & advances d) Investments
+Principle 1 - E9 Open-ness of business Concentration of purchases &amp; sales done with trading houses, dealers, and related parties Purchases from trading houses as % of total purchases Number of trading houses where purchases are made from.
+Purchases from top 10 trading houses as % of total purchases from trading houses Sales to dealers / distributors as % of total sales Number of dealers / distributors to whom sales are made.
+Sales to top 10 dealers / distributors as % of total sales to dealers / distributors.
+Loans and advances &amp; investments with related parties Share of RPTs (as respective %age) in- Purchases Sales Loans &amp; advances Joses Loans &amp; advances